We receive a commission for orders made from the links on this page.

 Founded in 2005 and headquartered in Arizona, NortonLifeLock offers identity theft protection services that include public records monitoring, financial account monitoring, and credit monitoring.

-NortonLifeLock is a modern identity theft protection company that services millions of members and provides identity theft protection to individuals, families, and businesses.
+NortonLifeLock is a modern identity theft protection company that services millions of members and provides identity theft protection to individuals and families.

-Using the promo code "BestCom," Best Company visitors can get 25% off a NortonLifeLock protection plan.
+Using the promo code "BestCom," Best Company visitors can get 25% off (for first year) a NortonLifeLock protection plan.
 Terms apply.

 NortonLifeLock provides several identity theft protection services in an effort to catch identity theft and identity fraud before it happens.

-NortonLifeLock customers can receive credit monitoring services from all three major credit bureaus (Experian, Equifax, and TransUnion), internet scanning and dark web monitoring, data breach notifications, social security number monitoring, financial account monitoring, and more.
+NortonLifeLock customers can receive credit monitoring services (See disclaimer below) from all three major credit bureaus (Experian, Equifax, and TransUnion), dark web monitoring, data breach notifications, social security number monitoring, financial account monitoring, and more.

 Identity theft can ruin everything from credit scores and credit reports to taxes and savings accounts.
 Thus, NortonLifeLock offers multiple identity theft protection services to help provide each customer with the protection and security they are looking for.

 In the event that a customer becomes a victim of identity theft, NortonLifeLock offers a number of recovery services to help restore the customer's identity to pre-theft status.
-The company also provides limited power of attorney/time with restoration specialists and lost wallet protection.
+This includes a dedicated restoration specialist and lost wallet protection.

 Additionally, NortonLifeLock assists with financial, medical, criminal, and tax identity recovery.
 For a fee of $300, NortonLifeLock will also work with customers with pre-existing identity theft conditions.